 The first stage in your journey is to understand the reason why your dog is toileting indoors.

-Dogs will naturally choose to toilet away from their sleeping and eating areas and will develop a preference to toilet on specific substrates as puppies.
+Dogs will naturally choose to do this away from their sleeping and eating areas and will develop a preference to toilet on certain textures and surfaces as puppies.
 Dogs that have been reared in confinement (such as crates or kennels) may not have had the ability to toilet away from their eating or sleeping areas and so may have missed this early learning.
 It can be very hard for these dogs to distinguish between ‘indoors’ and ‘outdoors’.
 Dogs that have been reared on puppy pads may have learnt to toilet on soft substrates and this can lead to a preference for toileting on soft furnishings such as carpets.
-Dogs that have experienced a scary event outdoors (such as high winds, or a passing bin lorry) may avoid going outside to toilet as they do not view it as safe.
+Dogs that have experienced a scary event outdoors (such as high winds, or a passing loud lorry) may avoid going outside to toilet as they do not view it as safe.
 Dogs that are stressed may choose to toilet on their owner’s belongings as the owner scent soothes them and makes them feel safe.

 Once you have ascertained the reason behind your dog soiling indoors the next stage is to clean the home from any current scent profile.
 If your dog has toileted indoors and the scent remains they will return to this place to toilet in the future.